 This plan is intended to support overall planning and development in the Town of Greensboro, Vermont.
-As a revitalization plan for Greensboro Bend, one of two designated village centers within the Town of Greensboro, this plan seeks to support existing goals from the adopted 2018 Greensboro Town Plan.
-These goals, which are supported by this plan, include:
+As a revitalization plan for Greensboro Bend, one of two designated village centers within the Town of Greensboro, this plan supports existing goals from the adopted 2018 Greensboro Town Plan, including:

-- Land Use Maintain and enhance the Town's rural and agricultural character, by encouraging future residential and commercial growth in and adjacent to the Village Districts and by discouraging sprawl. - Transportation Maintain Town roads in good condition while minimizing soil erosion impacts and increasing opportunities for safer walking and bicycling. - Recreational and Cultural Continue to support our existing recreational and cultural facilities and events while encouraging the development of expanded recreational and cultural opportunities for the community of Greensboro, and expand tourism. - Natural Resources Stewardship with integrity over all of Greensboro's natural resources, including open fields, forests, animal and plant habitats, streams, lakes, and scenic landscape in a manner that protects and enhances the Town's ecological health and biological diversity for the benefit of current and future residents. - Housing The long-term sustainability of Greensboro depends upon the availability of adequate housing for all residents, including seniors and the workforce, that are energy efficient and compatible with the character of the community. - Economy A sustainable Greensboro, where prosperity contributes to and drives quality of life must support existing local businesses and attract new small businesses that are compatible with and preserves Greensboro's rural character.
+- Land Use Maintain and enhance the Town's rural and agricultural character, by encouraging future residential and commercial growth in and adjacent to the Village Districts and by discouraging sprawl. - Transportation Maintain town roads in good condition while minimizing soil erosion impacts and increasing opportunities for safer walking and bicycling. - Recreational and Cultural Continue to support our existing recreational and cultural facilities and events while encouraging the development of expanded recreational and cultural opportunities for the community of Greensboro, and expand tourism. - Natural Resources Stewardship with integrity over all of Greensboro's natural resources, including open fields, forests, animal and plant habitats, streams, lakes, and scenic landscape in a manner that protects and enhances the Town's ecological health and biological diversity for the benefit of current and future residents. - Housing The long-term sustainability of Greensboro depends upon the availability of adequate housing for all residents, including seniors and the workforce, that are energy efficient and compatible with the character of the community. - Economy A sustainable Greensboro, where prosperity contributes to and drives quality of life must support existing local businesses and attract new small businesses that are compatible with and preserves Greensboro's rural character.